ArtemisBow98/15618Project/index.md

 ## The Challenge

+- **Dynamic Programming Dependencies:**
-The primary challenge in parallelizing the seam carving algorithm lies in its dynamic programming component and the serial dependency between iterations.
-While the energy calculation and pixel shifting are originally embarrassingly parallel tasks, the process of identifying the optimal seam using dynamic programming introduces significant dependencies.
-In this phase, each pixel’s cumulative energy is computed based on the values of neighboring pixels from previous rows or columns, creating a chain of dependencies that must be carefully managed to avoid race conditions and excessive synchronization overhead.
+  In the dynamic programming phase for seam identification, each pixel’s cumulative energy is computed based on the values of neighboring pixels from previous rows or columns.
+This creates a chain of dependencies that must be carefully managed to avoid race conditions and excessive synchronization overhead.

+- **Inter-Iteration Dependency:**
-Furthermore, after each seam is removed, the image is updated and the energy landscape changes, so each iteration depends on the results of the previous one.
-This serial dependency between iterations restricts the amount of concurrency that can be exploited across the entire algorithm.
+  After each seam removal, the image is updated and the energy landscape changes.
+This means that every new iteration depends on the results of the previous one, limiting the overall concurrency that can be exploited in the algorithm.

+- **Memory Access Characteristics:**
-Memory access characteristics also play a crucial role.
-While the energy computation and pixel shifting phases exhibit good spatial locality—since neighboring pixels are processed together—the dynamic programming phase may have irregular memory access patterns.
-This irregularity can lead to unpredictable communication overhead between processing elements and potentially higher synchronization costs, thereby affecting load balance and overall performance.
+  While the energy calculation and pixel shifting phases benefit from good spatial locality, the dynamic programming phase may involve irregular memory access patterns.
+This can lead to unpredictable communication overhead and higher synchronization costs, which negatively affect load balance and overall performance.

+- **System Constraints on Multicore CPUs:**
-Mapping this workload onto a multicore CPU system using OpenMP is challenging due to the system’s architecture and resource constraints.
-In our target system—with one level of shared cache and potentially multiple CPUs running a high number of threads—data must be organized in a cache-friendly manner to avoid a high communication-to-computation ratio during the dynamic programming phase.
-If memory accesses are not optimized for the shared cache, performance can suffer significantly.
-Additionally, when processing complex regions of the image, divergent execution paths may occur, which further reduces parallel efficiency and increases synchronization overhead.
+  Mapping the workload onto a multicore CPU system using OpenMP is challenging due to architectural constraints.
+With one level of shared cache and potentially multiple CPUs running a high number of threads, data must be organized in a cache-friendly manner to minimize the communication-to-computation ratio.
+Additionally, divergent execution paths when processing complex regions of the image can further reduce parallel efficiency and increase synchronization overhead.

-By undertaking this project, we aim to explore methods for restructuring dynamic programming to reduce dependency overhead, improve memory access patterns, and balance workload across processing cores.
-Ultimately, we hope to gain deeper insights into the challenges of parallelizing algorithms with inherent serial dependencies and learn effective techniques to overcome these constraints.

 ## RESOURCES